HMS Atalante (1808): Career

 On 10 July 1812, Atalanta captured a vessel of 359 tons (bm).
 She had been carrying wine, brandy, silks, and sundries from Civitavchia to Salem.
 The London Gazette gave the vessel's name as Marquis Somnielos.
 The Vice admiralty court in Halifax, Nova Scotia, gave her name as Marquis de Somerlous, with T. Moriarty, master.

-On 31 July 1812 Atalante captured Perseverence.
+On 31 July 1812 Atalante captured Perseverance.

 In July false reports circulated in the press that Atalante had captured the French ship Entreprenante, of superior force.

 On 12 December 1812 Atalante captured the brig Tulip, of 150 tons (bm), James McCullouh, master.
 Tulip was sailing from Philadelphia to Bordeaux with a cargo of cotton, rice, and codfish. she arrived at Halifax, Nova Scotia, on 2 January 1813.
 By one report Tulip was a letter of marque.

 In February 1813 reports started circulating that the British ships in Halifax would not fight American frigates.
 The petty officers of Orpheus and Atalante presented Hickey with a letter affirming their willingness to fight.

-On 13 April Atalante arrived at Liverpool, Nova Scotia from a cruise off New York.
+On 13 April Atalante arrived at Liverpool, Nova Scotia, from a cruise off New York.
 She had three United States schooners and a sloop in tow.
 The four prizes had been on voyages from Charleston, South Carolina to the northern United States with cargoes consisting primarily of cotton and indigo.
 The three schooners were, by date of capture: